Kulusuk Airport: Operations

-Unlike the heliport in Tasiilaq on the nearby Ammassalik Island, the airport in Kulusuk can serve light and medium fixed wing aircraft, thus functioning as a mini-hub for Tasiilaq.
-The air strip is unsealed.
+Unlike the Tasiilaq heliport on the nearby Ammassalik Island, the airport in Kulusuk can serve light and medium fixed wing aircraft, thus functioning as a mini-hub for Tasiilaq.

-Given the increasing number of passengers travelling through the airport due to connections provided by Icelandair, both domestic to Nerlerit Inaat Airport and international to Iceland, the number of fixed-schedule helicopter flights to Tasiilaq is not sufficient to cover demand, due to a single Bell 212 helicopter of Air Greenland stationed at the airport.

-Before Air Greenland took over Air Alpha, flights had been operated on-demand by two helicopters.
-The problem is acknowledged by Air Greenland, however the final decision regarding expansion belongs to the Government of Greenland.

-Kulusuk Airport has, in cooperation with Icelandair, installed de-icing facilities since the winter 2014–2015.
 The terminal building hosts a small cafeteria, and a duty-free stand in the departures/arrivals hall.
 Accessible restrooms are available.

 Access to the departures hall is limited due to the need to screen purchases at the duty-free.
 Passengers are only allowed to pass through the hall immediately before boarding, resulting in a lack of separation between arriving and departing passengers in the waiting check-in hall.
-Most arrivals and departures are synchronized in time to facilitate transfers between Icelandair passengers and Air Greenland passengers bound for Nuuk, Tasiilaq and Nerlerit Inaat Airport (and to several settlements in the area from there).
+Most arrivals and departures are synchronised in time to facilitate transfers between Icelandair passengers and Air Greenland passengers bound for Nuuk and by helicopter to Tasiilaq.
 The waiting hall is not sufficient to accommodate all passengers, resulting in a pre-boarding chaos.

+Given the increasing number of passengers travelling through the airport due to connections provided by Icelandair, both domestic to Nuuk and international to Iceland, the number of fixed-schedule helicopter flights to Tasiilaq is not sufficient to cover demand.